6 YouTube Ad Targeting Options Every Company Should Use

 You don’t want to display your ads at random on any user’s screen.

-If your business operates in a niche industry, you may find it even more challenging to capture the attention of your intended audience when producing mass advertisements.
+If your business operates in a niche industry, you may find it even more challenging to capture the attention of your target audience when producing mass advertisements.

 Fortunately, search-based video ad targeting lets you strategically place your ads on videos by getting a glimpse into a user’s YouTube search history.